We train our dogs to seek truffles, using techniques that produce reliable, controlled dogs that know exactly what to look for.

 Sirius, our black Labrador Retriever, is an experienced, proven truffle hunter.
 She’s been hunting successfully in New Zealand and Australia for seven years.

 Sirius is a calm, thinking, methodical, hunter and has the ability to work long days.

-Perigord (Peri) is a feisty little Jack Russell rescue dog, who has been hunting for four seasons.
+Perigord (Peri) is a feisty little Jack Russell rescue dog, who has been hunting for five seasons.
 Commonly called the “Jack Terrorist”, she’s an enthusiastic hunter and gets very excited when she finds truffles.
 Peri is very accurate when it comes to locating truffles.

 Caph, our Belgian Malinois,has proven a very good truffle hunter.
 Unlike the other dogs, she sits and points her nose at the spot.
 This year, she found the only tree in 600 with truffle underneath.
 One very excited grower!